• Skip to main content

 • 1 tablespoon Sesame Seeds, black or white

-• 1 cup Cooked Quinoa, optional
+• 1 cup Cooked Quinoa, cooled completely or chilled

-• 1 cup Carrots, ¼ pound shredded
+• 1 cup Carrots, about ¼ pound, shredded

 • ¼ cup Fresh Cilantro, chopped